Home > Services > Work Injury Compensation Lawyers > Industrial Deafness

 Upon acceptance of your claim for industrial deafness, you may be eligible for lump-sum compensation.
 However, you will not receive weekly remuneration or medical expense repayment.
 Be aware that the first five per cent of hearing loss is not compensable in a lump sum due to your natural decline of hearing.

-According to the law, the first 5 per cent of your hearing loss is not compensable, so you will need an audiology evaluation [hearing test].
+According to workers’ compensation law, the first 5% of your hearing loss is not compensable so you will need an audiology evaluation [hearing test].
 We will also need to understand your previous employment, including other loud working environments where you may have worked.
-You can lodge a claim at any time throughout your working career or within one year of retirement.

 You must file a claim while you are a paid Queensland worker, during a period of temporary unemployment, or 12 months from your retirement date.